CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/add-ons-api.md

 * `id` - The add-on id from Clever Cloud's POV.

-* `name` - The name the user gave to this add-on in the Clever Cloud's dashboard.
+* `name` - The name the user gave to this add-on in the Clever Cloud dashboard.

 * `config` - Config vars as you defined during the provision call.